Ok, here’s the question. Would you be attracted to a bar with an entrance like this?

 Above that is the tip of the hill with, as anthropologists say frequently, “has religious significance.”
 And great views by the way.

-So you can take this vertical itinerary and have it all.
+So you can take a vertical itinerary and have it all.
 Just set your GPS to “UP”.
+You’ll find a ridge where fine cheeses are made and then you can head toward the top of the mountain where spectacular views and other attractions await.

 In any case, I am extremely attracted to that little bar.
 You can get all the regional wines and things to eat that involve artisan cured meats (cold cuts to you) and cheeses.
 Don’t be intimidated.
 Belly up to the bar and ask the pharmacist what’s good for you—to eat and drink.